ankurhanda/rand_conv/README.md

 # rand_conv

-This repo shows how to create on-demand random colour augmentations by convolving the image with random conv2d filters.
+This repo shows how to create on-demand random colour augmentations by convolving an image with random conv2d filters.
 This has shown to improve the performance in RL as well as image classification by https://arxiv.org/abs/1910.05396 and https://openreview.net/pdf?id=BVSM0x3EDK6

 The filter weights are initialised from a normal distribution with standard deviation of 1 / sqrt(C_in) * kernel_size.
 Since we are dealing with 3 channel input images C_in is 3 and we also want output to be 3 channel.